gvwilson/fiction/santas/index.md

 an' this is my crew."
-He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp pieces of metal or thuddy things<span class="sidenote">I.e., things that go "thud" when they hit you.</span>
+He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp pieces of metal or thuddy things<span class="note">I.e., things that go "thud" when they hit you.</span>
 in their hands.